matrix-org/matrix-spec-proposals/proposals/3160-message-timezone-markup.md

 ### Possible user interface

-Clients could either detect when the user writes something that looks like a timestamp and either automatically wrap it in a `<mx-time>`, or propose to do so.
+Clients could either detect when the user writes something that looks like a timestamp and either automatically wrap it in a `<time>` element, or propose to do so.
 Alternatively, clients could have a time button in the composer formatting options that allows to add a time with a dialog, requiring less sophisticated time pattern detection while typing.